fbpx

 My Aged Care vs NDIS after 65

-Age exclusion leads to a loss of dignity to over 65s with acquired disability.
+Age exclusion leads to a loss of dignity and participation for over 65s with acquired disability.

 – Chris Sparks

-The problems this gap presents have been investigated with a view to finding solutions.
-Earlier this year the Royal Commission into Aged Care identified issues that need to be addressed.
-However, it’s too soon to say if these reforms will help Australians affected by the NDIS 65 year cut off.
+The problems this gap presents have been investigated with a view to finding solutions to the NDIS cut off.
+The Royal Commission into Aged Care identified issues that need to be addressed.
+Since then, reforms to aged care funding, including Home Care Packages are beginning to get implemented.

 Other campaigners include Chris English and his wife Bobbie.
 Chris became a paraplegic at the age of 69 after falling on stairs.
 Had he been 64 years old he would have been able to get NDIS funding.
 Instead, Bobbie has to take care of him full time without respite care.